RocketSoftware/rocket-mvbasic/docs/usage/Configuration.md

  - Additional accounts.
 See [accounts settings](./Accounts.md) for more information.

  - Catalog programs configuration.
-See [catalog settings](./Catalog.md) for more information.
+See [Catalog Settings in "db.mvbasic.json" file](./Catalog.md) for more information.

  - Include files configuration.
 See [include settings](./Include.md) for more information.